raceintospace/raceintospace/doc/manual/manual.md

 ### Advanced Preferences

 Advanced Preferences is specific to RIS; it didn't exist in BARIS.
 So the game doesn't offer a fancy graphical screen for it, just a plain text file.
 The file can be in different locations, but is usually found in a user's Documents\raceintospace folder (Windows) or ~/.raceintospace folder (Linux and Mac).
-Windows users may find it in an alternative location such as C:\Users\*username*\AppData\Local\VirtualStore\Program Files (x86)\raceintospace.
+Windows users may find it in an alternative location such as %userprofile%\AppData\Local\VirtualStore\Program Files (x86)\raceintospace.
 Alternatively, it may be located in the folder where the game resides on your hard drive (e.g., Program Files or Program Files (x86) on Windows, /usr/games on Ubuntu).
 Wherever you find it, it will be named simply "`config`" (with no extension).
 Open the config file with a plain text editor such as Notepad, Mousepad, or TextEdit.

 Advanced Preferences includes a list of settings you can change.
 Warning: some are technical or meant for developers; others are experimental or upsetting to game balance: in particular, `nofail`, `short_training`, `random_eq`, `eq_name_change`, and `atlasLunar`.
 Each setting is preceded by an explanation; for example: